Skip to content

 # Set default device

-podkit device default classic
+podkit device default -d classic

 # Set default music collection

-podkit collection default music main
+podkit collection default -t music -c main

 # Set default video collection

-podkit collection default video movies
+podkit collection default -t video -c movies

 Syncing to Different Devices